Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Numerical results

-We use two challenging posterior inference problems to demonstrate that DHMC is an efficient and general-purpose sampler that extends the scope of applicable models well beyond traditional HMC.
-Additional numerical results in the supplemental appendix (Section~\ref{sec:additional_numerical_results}) further illustrate the breadth of DHMC's capability.
+We use two challenging posterior inference problems to demonstrate the efficiency of \dhmc{} as a general-purpose sampler.
+Additional numerical results in the supplement Section~\ref{sec:additional_numerical_results} further illustrate the breadth of its capability.
+Codes to reproduce the simulation results are available at \texttt{https://github.com/aki-nishimura/discontinuous-hmc}.

-Currently, few general and efficient approaches exist for sampling from a discrete parameter or a discontinuous target density when the posterior is not conjugate.
-While adaptive Metropolis algorithms \citep{haario01, haario06} based on Gaussian proposal distributions can be effective on a low-dimensional target distribution with limited non-linearity, such algorithms scale poorly in the number of parameters \citep{roberts97}.
-Metropolis-within-Gibbs with component-wise adaptation can scale better provided the conditional densities can be efficiently evaluated, but suffers from strong dependence among the parameters \citep{haario2005componentwiseadap}.
-We will use these algorithms as benchmarks when they are viable options.
-As another benchmark against discontinuous HMC, we use a best current practice implemented in a probabilistic programming language PyMC \citep{pymc16}.
-Other HMC-based probabilistic programming languages do not support inference on discrete parameters to our knowledge.
+Few general and efficient approaches currently exist for sampling from a discrete parameter or a discontinuous target density.
+For each problem, therefore, we pick a few most appropriate general-purpose samplers to benchmark against. \citet{chopin17} compare a variety of algorithms on posterior distributions of binary classification problems.
+One of their conclusions is that, while random-walk Metropolis is known to scale poorly in the number of parameters \citep{roberts97}, Metropolis with a properly adapted proposal covariance is competitive with alternatives even in a 180-dimensional space.
+As one of our benchmarks, therefore, we use random-walk Metropolis with proposal covariances proportional to estimated target covariances \citep{roberts97, haario01}.
+When the conditional densities can be evaluated efficiently and no strong dependence exists among the parameters, Metropolis-within-Gibbs with component-wise adaptation can scale better than joint sampling via random-walk Metropolis \citep{haario2005componentwiseadap}.
+This approach thus is used as another benchmark.

-PyMC samples continuous and discrete parameters alternately, sampling continuous ones with NUTS, a variant of HMC with automatic path length adjustments \citep{hoffman14}, and discrete ones with univariate Metropolis updates.
-We will refer to this approach as a NUTS-Gibbs sampler.
-We tilt the comparison in favor of NUTS-Gibbs by updating each discrete parameter with a full conditional update through multinomial sampling from all possible values, truncated to a reasonable range if the sampling space is infinite.
-With our high-level language (Python) implementation, calculations required for such multinomial sampling require a small amount of computer time relative to continuous parameter updates, with these calculations more easily optimized through vectorization.
+For models with discrete parameters, we also compare with the \nutsGibbs{} approach \citep{pymc16}.
+Conditionally on discrete parameters, continuous parameters are updated by the \nuts{} of \cite{hoffman14}.
+The standard implementation then updates discrete parameters with univariate Metropolis, but here we implement full conditional univariate updates via manually-optimized multinomial samplings.
+In our examples, these multinomial samplings take little time relative to continuous parameter updates, tilting the comparison in favor of \nutsGibbs{}.
+We use the identity mass matrix for the \nuts{} to make a fair comparison to \dhmc{} with the identity mass.